wolfadex/elm-open-api-cli/elm-open-api-codegen/README.md

 See the [example of using this package][example], located in the `-cli` repository.

-When running `elm-codegen`--or in any other way modifying this package's `codegen/elm.codegen.json` file--be sure to run this script afterward:

-    ./scripts/sync-elm-codegen
+The `elm.codegen.json` file in this project is located in the `src` directory.
+Since this isn't the standard directory, you'll need to tell elm-codegen where it is.
+You can run `elm-codegen install --cwd=src` or use this wrapper script:

+    ./scripts/codegen

-This moves the `Gen.*` modules to the `src/` folder, which is necessary because the code in this project is part of an Elm _package_, and unlike Elm applications, Elm packages do not support specifying extra source directories.
+The codegen config is in `src` so that the `Gen.*` modules are written to the `src/` folder, which is necessary because the code in this project is part of an Elm _package_, and unlike Elm applications, Elm packages do not support specifying extra source directories.

+Note that `elm-codegen run` isn't used (there is no `Generate.elm` file).

 [elm-open-api-cli]: https://github.com/wolfadex/elm-open-api-cli
 [example]: https://github.com/wolfadex/elm-open-api-cli/tree/main/example-using-api